NeelBhatt/Docs-1/aspnet/aspnetcore/security/data-protection/consumer-apis/purpose-strings.md

 * For a given IDataProtector object, a call to Unprotect(protectedData) will return the original unprotectedData if and only if protectedData := Protect(unprotectedData) for an equivalent IDataProtector object.

+> [!NOTE]
-Note: We're not considering the case where some component intentionally chooses a purpose string which is known to conflict with another component.
+> We're not considering the case where some component intentionally chooses a purpose string which is known to conflict with another component.
 Such a component would essentially be considered malicious, and this system is not intended to provide security guarantees in the event that malicious code is already running inside of the worker process.